Alaska: Deep Backcountry

 Who It's For

-If you want to immerse yourself in wilderness and wildlife, this trip is for you.
+If you want to immerse yourself in wilderness this trip is for you.
 We'll be deep in rarely visited parts of Alaska, accessed only by float plane.
-We’ll hike through untouched wilderness, camping along clear streams, and keeping our eyes peeled for majestic wildlife (including grizzly bears!).
+We’ll hike through untouched wilderness, camping along clear streams, and backpacking in areas rarely seen by hikers.

-We'll cover about 6 miles a day, with up to 2,000 feet of elevation gain/loss.
+We'll cover 6 - 8 wilderness miles a day, with up to 2,000 feet of elevation gain/loss.
 Our hikes take us off-trail through steep and uneven terrain.
-This moderate trek is accessible for most age levels who maintain good physical fitness and are prepared for the demands of backcountry hiking.
+This trek is accessible for most age levels who maintain good physical fitness and are prepared for the demands of backcountry hiking.

 How We Travel